seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 *Re-enter Servant*

-How now! who is it?
+How now! who is't? ...

 **Servant**
+...
 An't please your honor, players
 That offer service to your lordship.

 **Lord**
-Bid them come near.
+Bid them come near. ...

 *Enter Players*

+...
 Now, fellows, you are welcome.

 **Players**
 We thank your honor.